dlucredio/testCaseAnalyzer/scripts/README.md

 These scripts are used to collect different data and inputs from projects.
 The following guide is a brief description of all steps used to reproduce everything.
 Please feel free to submit a pull request to fix something or provide more info.

 In the following instructions, the input/output file names are only suggestions.
 But if you follow all suggestions it is easier to understand how all files are merged together.
-If the default file name is not the same described here, rename it to make the steps easier to follow.
+If the default file name produced by a script is not the same described here, rename it to make the steps easier to follow.

 ### Preparation